temporalio/proposals/cli/004-cli-short-versions.md

 ...
 ```

-Follow the similar principal for:
+Follow the same principal for:
 - sub-commands, ex. `workflow desc` -> `workflow d`.
 Remove lesser used shorts such as `workflow term` (for terminate sub-command)
 - flags, ex. `--print_json` which has a short `--pjson` should be changed to `-j` (for `--json`).